juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 - I get up in the morning at around 7 to 7:30 am
 - I don’t have an alarm set, I get up whenever I wake up (okay, also depends on whether the :baby: wakes me up earlier..that’s reality kicking in :sweat_smile:)

+## Covid apparently helped as well

+Well, this might not be a surprise, given I just mentioned work from home helped me.
+Covid forced many people to switch to a WFH scenario.

 ## Conclusion

 So to wrap up